Visit Ragusa, Modica & Noto, Italy

 These towns offer much to admire in the way of Baroque architecture, but they’re also places to while away a few hours.
 Explore the balcony-lined streets or simply install yourself in a piazza-front café with an afternoon espresso or aperitivo.Italy specialist Kim

 Things to see and do in Ragusa, Modica and Noto

 Less visited than some of the towns in the region, Ragusa's historic core is a patchwork of elegant town houses, ornate churches, bench-lined squares, stylish shops and restaurants.
 Set on a hillside, steep steps link the narrow, winding streets and their extravagant palazzi and tranquil chapels.

 The town's most famous landmark is the cathedral with its three-tiered façade facing a handsome sloping square.
-Somehow calmer, more fashionable and more exclusive than its neighbors, Ragusa makes a marvelous place to stroll, allowing you to discover chic boutiques, shady gardens, medieval churches and Michelin-starred restaurants.
+Somehow calmer, more fashionable and more exclusive than its neighbours, Ragusa makes a marvellous place to stroll, allowing you to discover chic boutiques, shady gardens, medieval churches and Michelin-starred restaurants.

 One of Sicily's most powerful towns in the 14th century, Modica remains an imposing place, its tightly packed old town a tumbling mass of pastel houses clinging to the slopes of a hillside.
 A 250-step staircase leads to the Duomo di San Giorgio, a Baroque treasure that is as opulent inside as out.

 Noto is nothing less than a meticulously planned Baroque masterpiece.
-Rebuilt in an ebullient style from the local honey-colored tufa stone, it's a particularly atmospheric place.
+Rebuilt in an ebullient style from the local honey-coloured tufa stone, it's a particularly atmospheric place.

 The main street, Corso Vittorio Emmanuele, is a grand thoroughfare lined with lavish palazzi and sumptuous churches, including the impressive Duomo, which has recently been restored.